Binocular summation

 Binocular summation refers to the improved visual performance of binocular vision compared to that of monocular vision.
-The most vital benefit of binocular vision is stereopsis or depth perception; however, binocular summation does afford some subtle advantages as well.
-By combining the information received in each eye, binocular summation can improve visual acuity, contrast sensitivity, flicker perception, and brightness perception.
+Use of binocular vision helps with the perception of depth (stereopsis), and by combining the information received in each eye, improves visual acuity, sensitivity to contrast and brightness differences, and perception to flicker.
 Though binocular summation generally enhances binocular vision, it can worsen binocular vision relative to monocular vision under certain conditions.
 Binocular summation decreases with age and when large interocular differences are present.